Modern History MA

 Career opportunities

-History MA graduates have found success in a wide range of careers in journalism, policy making, research, and the private sector.
+Our History MA graduates have found success in a wide range of careers in journalism, policy making, research, and the private sector.
 Many others have continued with their studies at PhD level.

 We offer different forms of support to help you reach your career goals.
 You’ll have the chance to attend our career groups, meeting students with similar plans, or you could become a paid academic mentor to an undergraduate completing their final-year dissertation.
-You could also apply for one of the internships we offer each year.
+You can also apply for one of the internships we offer each year.

 Careers support